matloff/dbgR/README.md

 rn f()
 ```

 which instructs the tool to run ("rn") the expression **f()**.
+No
-No arguments in this particular call, but of course you could have
+arguments in this particular call, but of course you could have some for
-some for other functions.

-Any R command can be run here, not just a function call.
+other functions.
+Any R command can be run here, not just a function
+call.

-* You can then type **n** for next line, **c** for continue,
+* You can then type 'n' for next line, 'c' for continue,
-**p** to print the value of a variable etc.
+'p' to print the value of a variable etc.
-Type **Q** to quit the browser in the R window, and **es** to
+Type 'Q' to quit the browser in Window 1, or 'es' to
 leave the debugging tool.
-</li> </p>
+(Window 1 will go away, and in Window 0, your
+original R console will reappear.)

 There are many other commands, e.g. conditional breakpoints, automatic
-printing of variables/expressions at each pause, etc.  Type **h** to see
+printing of variables/expressions at each pause, etc.

-a list of all commands, which are displayed in Window 1, in whatever
+Type 'h' to see a list of all commands, which will then be displayed in
-text editor your R configuration uses.
+Window 1, in whatever text editor your R configuration uses.
+You can
+scroll up and down there, then exit the editor when you're done.

 ## Command List

-Enter key:  repeat last command (should use this a lot, e.g. for n)
+Enter key:  repeat last command (should use this a lot, e.g. for
+repeating 'n' command)

-rn expr:  Run the given R expression; if no expression, use the previous Run
+rn expr:  Run the given R expression; if no expression given, then
+use the previous Run

 n,s,c:  go to Next line/Step into function/Continue until next pause